organicunity/chalkies.github.io/index.md

 The moderators are: [yar](https://yar.gay/), etc

-The server host is [https://riseup.net/](riseup).
-Their computers send and receive mail using an old version of [https://sympa-community.github.io/](sympa).
+The server host is [riseup](https://riseup.net/).
+Their computers send and receive mail using an old version of [sympa](https://sympa-community.github.io/).

-# How do I post?
+# How to post

 Email your post to [sfchalkboard@lists.riseup.net](mailto:sfchalkboard@lists.riseup.net)
-* '''Double check''' the address!
+* **Double check** the address!
 A common mistake is to send to "sfchalkboard-request", which won't go to the list.
-* Write a '''descriptive subject''' - let us know what your post will be about.
+* Write a **descriptive subject** - let us know what your post will be about.
 For example, "Looking for a room in Oakland with queer friendly vegan punks"
-* Write a '''full email body''' including all the relevant content.
+* Write a **full email body** including all the relevant content.
 Posts without much more than a link will be rejected!
-* '''Address the Chalkies group''' in your message body - this discourages cross-posting and keeps content unique and personalized
+* **Address the Chalkies group** in your message body - this discourages cross-posting and keeps content unique and personalized
-* '''No large attachments'''
+* **No large attachments**
-* '''Room openings''' must include full cost of the room (rent, utilities, and any other mandatory costs) in the subject line - see [below](#Rooms)
+* **Room openings** must include full cost of the room (rent, utilities, and any other mandatory costs) in the subject line - see [below](#rooms)

 When replying to posts:
 * If you reply to a message using digest mode, please try to edit the quote text and subject